AlexanderKaluzhny/taskboard/README.rst

 Setting Up Your Users
 ^^^^^^^^^^^^^^^^^^^^^

-* To create a **normal user account**, just go to Sign Up and fill out the form.
-Once you submit it, you'll see a "Verify Your E-mail Address" page.
-Go to your console to see a simulated email verification message.
-Copy the link into your browser.
-Now the user's email should be verified and ready to go.
+* To create a **normal user account**, just go to Sign Up and fill out the form, or use a 'login as a demo user' link.

+* Email verification is available, but disabled for demo process to be easy.

 * To create an **superuser account**, use this command::